-The first call you make should be to your lender, have the information above ready to discuss with them and call your customer service line to ask them what options you have available.
+The first call you make should be to your lender, have the information above ready to discuss with them, and call your customer service line to ask them what options you have available.
 If the person you speak with does not understand what you are asking, you can ask to be referred to one of the following departments (different lenders have different names for these departments):

-Prior to contacting your mortgage lender you can quickly complete an eligibility test at the Making Home Affordable.gov website This test will let you know if you are eligible for a modification through the government-sponsored Home Affordability and Stability Program (HASP).
+Prior to contacting your mortgage lender, you can quickly complete an eligibility test at the Making Home Affordable.gov website This test will let you know if you are eligible for a modification through the government-sponsored Home Affordability and Stability Program (HASP).

 What if I don’t qualify for a mortgage modification, can’t afford my home, and owe more than it’s worth?

-You are not alone and foreclosure is not the only option.
+You are not alone and a foreclosure is not the only option.
 If your mortgage lender or servicer will not work with you to reduce your payment, you may want to consider a short sale.
 Agents like me, with the Certified Distressed Property Expert Designation, have undergone extensive training in how to process and negotiate short sales.
 A short sale allows you to sell your home for less than what you owe and avoid foreclosure.
 Speak to your market expert to see if you may qualify.

 What is a Home Affordable Refinance?